degory/ghul-examples/README.md

 ## prerequisites

-To use the examples project you need either [GitHub Codespaces](https://github.com/features/codespaces) or [Visual Studio Code](https://code.visualstudio.com/)
+To use this examples project you need either [GitHub Codespaces](https://github.com/features/codespaces) or else [Visual Studio Code](https://code.visualstudio.com/) with Docker or the .NET 8 SDK

 ## opening the examples project